 Let me introduce you to an amazing Artist.
 “I am Gocha Gurgenidze it has been 15 years since I am working , I started off as hobby but later on it turned out as my profession.
 Material I work on is pure gold and silver , I do not show my work in galleries only personal orders , a lot of my work is kept in personal collection of patriarch , unfortunately I just started to take pictures of my work recently , obviously I sell them.
 Everything is handmade.
 Thanks for appreciating my work”

 Wow, wow, wow!!
 That is what I call cloisonné!! a contact for Gocha email@example.com

->

-> Why do you need a hard flux?
-Your flux coat is laid down first on the metal of your choice.
-You want a hard flux which means it will not become fluid as quickly as you color layers that are applies later.
+Why do you need a hard flux?
+Your flux is laid down first on the metal of your choice.
+You want a hard flux which means it will not become fluid as quickly as you color layers of enamels that are applies later.
 This is specially important when using warm colors.

->

-> I like to begin the setting with a finished piece of enamel that has a good girdle all around the edge as in a faceted stone.
+I like to begin the setting with a finished piece of enamel that has a good girdle all around the edge as in a faceted stone.
 I believe it cuts down on the cracking during setting.
 If the enamel comes down and meets the fine silver or copper base plate at a sharp edge it is likely to crack.
 Thin enamel and soft metal after many firings, and you start applying pressure, you can imagine how easy it is to crack.